Skyline Pigeon

-"Skyline Pigeon" is a ballad composed and performed by English musician Elton John with lyrics by Bernie Taupin.
-It is the eighth track on his first album, Empty Sky.
+"Skyline Pigeon" is a song by British musician Elton John and lyricist Bernie Taupin, and performed by John.
+It is the eighth track on John's debut studio album Empty Sky.
 It was originally released by Guy Darrell and Roger James Cooke simultaneously as a single in August 1968.

 Musical structure

-The original recording from the Empty Sky album has Elton John on harpsichord and organ.
+The original recording from the Empty Sky album has John on harpsichord and organ.
 It is the only track on the album featuring only John and no other musicians.
 He wrote the song in the style of a hymn.

-The lyrics of the song are metaphorical – describing a pigeon that is flying high and free having been released from a human hand.
+The lyrics of the song are metaphorical – describing a pigeon that is flying high and free having been released from a metal cage by a human hand.

 1972 version

 In 1972, John re-recorded the song with his band (Dee Murray, Nigel Olsson and Davey Johnstone) during the sessions for Don't Shoot Me I'm Only the Piano Player.
 The new recording used piano instead of harpsichord, and strings and oboe arranged by Paul Buckmaster.
 Originally issued as the B-side of the hit single "Daniel", it first appeared on CD in 1988 as part of the DJM issue of the Lady Samantha compilation album, then a few years later in the US and abroad on the 1992 Mercury release Rare Masters, and as a bonus track on the 1995 reissue of Don't Shoot Me I'm Only the Piano Player.
 The 1972 version of "Skyline Pigeon" appears again on the third CD of John's 2017 compilation box set Diamonds.

-According to EltonJohn.com, the 1972 recording of "Skyline Pigeon" was particularly popular in Brazil, where it was used on the soundtrack of the television soap opera Carinhoso.
+According to John's official website, the 1972 recording of "Skyline Pigeon" was particularly popular in Brazil, where it was used on the soundtrack of the television soap opera Carinhoso.
+It was the fourth most popular song of 1973 in Brazil.

+Overall, the 1972 version has become the more familiar of the two to audiences owing to its appearance on various compilation albums as well as its first appearance as the B-side of Daniel.